Frequently Asked Questions

 Please be aware that our standard grazing boards contain nuts, gluten, and other allergens; we cannot guarantee a nut-free or allergen-free environment during the tour or lunch picnic.

-Should I bring my own lunch?
+Should you bring your own lunch?

 If you plan on bringing your own lunch, please let us know in advance and prepare this ahead of time, as there is typically no opportunity to purchase lunch 'on-the-go' once the tour has begun.